abdoo8080/tutorials/hello_world_hw/hello_world_hw2.md

 ![XSA File](path.jpg)
 23. Click `Next`.
 A summary page will show up, then click `Finish`.

 ### That's it!
 We have just built a simple hardware design from scratch using the Xilinx Vivado Design Tool.
-Reference the [software version of hello world](../hello_world_sw/tutorial.md) to upload a simple hello world software application on it using the Utlra96 FPGA as your actual hardware.
+Reference the [software version of hello world](../hello_world_sw/tutorial.md) to upload a simple hello world software application on the design we've just built.